 As I reach for my sun visor to block the blinding sun and navigate the winding country roads towards Doddington village, it strikes me that today’s field test could be my hardest challenge to date.
 My unperturbed journey has me pulling onto the stunning grounds of Doddington Place Gardens earlier than planned and I use my spare time to get up to speed with some tips on how to capture the best images of birds in flight.

-Today I’m paying a visit to The Hawking Centre to experience what it’s like to photograph birds of prey with one of Canon’s most popular telephoto zooms at present and a lens that’s got wildlife photographers excited – the EF 100-400mm f/4.5-5.6L IS II USM.
+Today I’m paying a visit to The Hawking Centre to experience what it’s like to photograph birds of prey with one of Canon’s most popular telephoto zooms and a great choice for wildlife photography – the EF 100-400mm f/4.5-5.6L IS II USM ($2,099/£2,599).

 Slightly anxious that I haven’t photographed birds of prey for many years, I reach for my monopod and kit bag from the back seat realising I have a rather difficult decision to make.
 Do I start by using the lens with the Canon EOS 5D Mark III or pair it up with the EOS 7D Mark II?
 Thinking about the pros and cons for each, I sway towards using the 7D Mark II.
 My thinking is the extra reach (160-640mm) that I’ll get from coupling the lens to an APS-C body could be of benefit, plus the wider spread of AF points across the frame might be helpful, too.